handyc/hanb/rust/README.md

 ## Hanb explored maps
 Hanb universes can be serialized to explored maps.
 Check `examples/example.hsit`.
 You can save explored maps from the repl with `save` and load one with `load`.
 They store the state of the entire universe.

-This is basically a declarative language for hanb.
+This is basically a declarative language for Hanb.

 ## Palettes
 Not implemented